Facebook tracking pixel

 More Details

 Few places pack this much variety into one trip.
 The northern circuit delivers big horizons and efficient logistics; the south trades crowds for river safaris and long, empty views.
-A large share of the country is conserved through parks and reserves—wildlife areas alone cover about 28%, and some estimates place total protected land closer to 38%—one reason wildlife viewing stays strong year-round.
+A large share of the country is conserved through parks and reserves, which helps keep wildlife viewing strong year-round.

 Tanzania safari landscape